hellerve/ptolemy/README.md

 It's useful, just not made for reading as prose.
 The whole paper is written in a tutorial-style, and realitvely instructive.
 I enjoyed learning about futexes, in any case.

+* [Distributed Algorithm for Optimal Power Flow on a Radial Network](http://smart.caltech.edu/papers/distributedalg.pdf) by **Qiuyu Peng and Steven Low** (2014)

+Coming from a field I've not had much exposure to, this paper is filled with lingo I don't understand.
+It didn't prevent me from finding it intriguing, though, and I think I actually learned something.

+* [Optimal Decentralized Primary Frequency Control in Power Networks](http://smart.caltech.edu/papers/optimaldecent.pdf) by **Changhong Zhao and Steven Low** (2014)

+This paper is from the same source as the one above, and so I had the same trouble.
+Sadly this one also suffers from bad writing; I assume the authors are not native English speakers.
+This was detrimental to my reading experience, unfair as it is.
+I am unfamiliar with the territory and the writing increased the cognitive load—not a great combo.

 ## Recreational